What To Wear

 Wetshoes/Crocs

-Walking over concrete in bare feet is always less than ideal.
+Walking over concrete in bare feet is no fun.

-Most of our rowers wear wet shoes/wetsuit boots or crocs to row in during the summer months.
+Most of our rowers wear wet shoes/wetsuit boots or crocs in the summer months.
+Some wear just socks to row in, but a pair of crocs/wellies/sliders are essential for walking around the boatyard.

 Tight Fitting Layers